learningequality/kolibri/docs/dev/frontend.rst

 .. automodule:: kolibri.plugins.learn.kolibri_plugin
     :members: LearnAsset

 The hook defines the entry point file (the file that acts as the entry point for this particular Kolibri Module), as well as the events and callbacks to which that module listens.
 These are defined in the `events` and `once` properties of the plugin.
 Each defines key-value pairs of the name of an event, and the name of the method on the Kolibri Module object.
-When these events are triggered on the Kolibri core Javascript app, these callbacks will be called - or if the Kolibri Module is registered for asynchronous loading, the Kolibri Module will be loaded, and then the callbacks called when it is ready.
+When these events are triggered on the Kolibri core JavaScript app, these callbacks will be called - or if the Kolibri Module is registered for asynchronous loading, the Kolibri Module will be loaded, and then the callbacks called when it is ready.

-The Kolibri Core Javascript App
+The Kolibri Core JavaScript App
 -------------------------------

-The Kolibri Core Javascript App exposes commonly used libraries and acts as the mediator and point of communication between different Kolibri Modules.
+The Kolibri Core JavaScript App exposes commonly used libraries and acts as the mediator and point of communication between different Kolibri Modules.

 These methods are publicly exposed methods of the Mediator class::